smaxtec/slate/source/index.html.md

 ]
 ```

-This Endpoint retrieves all metrics and the corresponding availlable units from an animal which is in the organisation with `organisation_id` and the `official_id`.
+This Endpoint retrieves all metrics and the corresponding available units from an animal which is in the organisation with `organisation_id` and the `official_id`.

 **HTTP Request**